i-machine-think/machine/README.md

 # Introduction

 This is a pytorch implementation of a sequence to sequence learning toolkit for the i-machine-think project.
-This repository is a fork from the pytorch-seq2seq library developed by IBM, but has substantially diverged from it after heavy development.
+This repository was originally a fork from the pytorch-seq2seq library developed by IBM, but has substantially diverged from it after heavy development.
 For the original implementation, visit [https://github.com/IBM/pytorch-seq2seq](https://github.com/IBM/pytorch-seq2seq).

 # Requirements

-This library runs with PyTorch 0.4.0.
+This library runs with PyTorch 1.0.0.
 We refer to the [PyTorch website](http://pytorch.org/) to install the right version for your environment.
 To install additional requirements (including numpy and torchtext), run:

 `pip install -r requirements.txt`

 # Quickstart

 To use machine, clone the repository and do an editable install with pip.
-Although machine is compatible with python2.7, we recommend you use python3.
+Note that `machine` requires python 3.5 or higher (python 2.7 is no longer supported).

 ```
 git clone https://github.com/i-machine-think/machine.git $path_to_machine
-pip3 install $path_to_machine
+pip install $path_to_machine
 ```

 You can then import the classes of the library in your own project.